Home Renovation Permits Explained

 • Work is documented under the contractor’s license

-• Liability is clearly defined and insured
+• Liability is properly insured and assigned

 What Happens During the Inspection Process?